cultureamp/ecr-scan-results-buildkite-plugin/README.md

 The Buildkite agent needs the AWS IAM `ecr:DescribeImages` permission to retrieve the vulnerability scan counts.
 Culture Amp build-roles created by `Base Infrastructure for Services` have all been modified to include this permission.

 ### Scatch images are not supported

-ECR cannot scan scratch based images.
-Nor does it need to since the underlying container doesnt not contain anything.
+ECR cannot scan scratch based images, and this should be OK as the underlying container doesn't contain packages to scan.

 If this plugin is installed and pointed at a scratch image you may receive an error and it may block the pipeline as a result.
-The error `UnsupportImageError` is expected in this scenario see (https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-troubleshooting.html) for more information.
+The error `UnsupportedImageError` is expected in this scenario; see [the ECR docs](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-troubleshooting.html) for more information.